Snowfork/snowbridge/parachain/README.md

 ### Updating test data for inbound channel unit tests

-To regenerate the encoded message data, use the test in `ethereum/test/test_{basic,incentivized}_outbound_channel.js`.
+To regenerate the test data, use a test with multiple `submit` calls in `ethereum/test/test_{basic,incentivized}_outbound_channel.js`.
-On one of the transaction objects `tx` returned from a `submit` call, run this:
+For each encoded log you want to create, find a transaction object `tx` returned from a `submit` call, then run this:

 ```javascript
 const rlp = require("rlp");